computacenter-de/tech-task-wp07/README.all-in-one.md

 shared, centrally managed, self-service experience for all your development teams running Jenkins.
 CloudBees CI on modern cloud platforms is designed to run on Kubernetes.
 CloudBees CI on traditional platforms has been developed for on-premise installations.
-I includes the following features:
+It includes the following features:

 - **Jenkins (HA-setup):** CloudBees CI provides built-in high-availability (HA) configurations, reducing the complexity and effort required to maintain a